 Which festivals are famous for fireworks?

-Three stand out in Central Japan: Atsuta Festival (June 5), Nagoya Minato Festival (Mountain Day in August), and the Gifu Nagara River Fireworks (first Saturday of August).
+Three stand out in Central Japan: Atsuta Festival (June 5), Nagoya Minato Festival (Marine Day in July), and the Gifu Nagara River Fireworks (early to mid-August; August 8 in 2026).
 Atsuta Festival sends roughly 1,000 fireworks over Jingu Park, and the contrast between the solemn shrine grounds and the explosions overhead is unique.
-Nagoya Minato Festival is known for its 3,000 water-based fireworks (suijou hanabi) reflecting off the surface of Nagoya Port.
-The Nagara River event is one of the largest in the country (around 30,000 shells), but the trip from Nagoya to Gifu and the heavier crowds mean you should plan with extra buffer.
+Note that the Nagoya Minato Festival fireworks were cancelled for 2026 (the Asian Games and Asian Para Games took over Garden Pier); in a normal year it is known for its 3,000 water-based fireworks (suijou hanabi) reflecting off the surface of Nagoya Port — see our Nagoya Minato Matsuri Fireworks guide for what happened instead and the 2027 outlook.
+The Nagara River event is one of the largest in the region (around 10,000 shells since the two former Nagara River displays merged into a single festival in 2023), but the trip from Nagoya to Gifu and the heavier crowds mean you should plan with extra buffer.

 What are the best winter festivals in Central Japan?

 Two stand out: Nabana no Sato Winter Illumination (late October to late May) and the Osu Kannon Setsubun-e (February 3).
 Nabana no Sato is one of Japan’s largest illumination events, only an hour from Nagoya, and the indoor sections hold up in any weather.
-The Osu Kannon Setsubun-e is a major bean-throwing event with around 2,000 participants, with local celebrities throwing the beans — the neighborhood-rooted, warm atmosphere is unmistakable.
+The Osu Kannon Setsubun-e is a major bean-throwing event open to the public (participants can join the stage bean-toss for a 3,500-yen fee), with local celebrities throwing the beans — the neighborhood-rooted, warm atmosphere is unmistakable.
 For hatsumode at Atsuta Jingu, January 1-3 is the peak; visiting from January 4 onward gives you a noticeably calmer experience.

 How do I fit festivals into my Japan trip plan?